bricklerb/CS-4370-Grp/Brickler-Ivery-Paxson_Project2/Brickler-Ivery-Paxson_report.md

 ![1024*1024 matrix with a tile width of 16](./images/1024matrix-16tile-output.JPG)

-4096*4096 matrix with a tile width of 32 (had to zoom out a lot to capture a screenshot, but TEST PASSED can still be seen at the bottom of the image, and a textfile version of this output can be found [here](./output-files/4096matrix-32tile-output.txt)):
+4096*4096 matrix with a tile width of 32 (had to zoom out a lot to capture a screenshot, but TEST PASSED can still be seen at the bottom of the image, and a textfile version of this output can be found in the [output-files folder](./output-files/4096matrix-32tile-output.txt)):

 ![4096*4096 matrix with a tile width of 32](./images/4096matrix-32tile-outtput.JPG)